luispedro/metarabbit/draft-productivity.rst

 papers, I'd know what all of the week's speakers are; but this would not get a single paper published, a single talk given, a single student taught.

-Next, there are the *Basic Tasks*, the stuff that produces some output, but is not really very challenging or produces very high impact output: answering work emails, (re-)giving talks on work already done, editing a little bit.
+Next, there are the *Shallow Tasks*, the stuff that produces some output, but is not really very challenging or produces very high impact output: answering work emails, (re-)giving talks on work already done, merging text edits from co-authors.
 These basic tasks can take a few hours every week.
 Sometimes they take away a whole month.
-Unfortunately, they don't produce all that much in my line of work.

 If all your tasks are of this form then the widget model may apply to you after you add in the Maintenance phase, which in a well-run organization can be 5